michael-digi/StockTradingApp/README.md

 NODE_ENV = "development"
 IEX_SECRET = ""
 ```
 And then follow the installation instructions above.
+You will need a MongoDB database instance from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), an API key from  [IEX](https://iexcloud.io/docs/api/), and you will need to generate your own session secret and session name (this uses expression-session)
 ## Technologies
 **FrontEnd**: React, Redux, BootStrap